Enumeration of Flats of the Extended Catalan and Shi Arrangements with Species: Gain graphs and the associated posets

 The extended Catalan and Shi arrangements are represented by using gain graphs.
-Gain graphs were introduced by Zaslavsky \cite{zaslavsky1989biased-joctsb} for abstraction of linear independence of two kind of hyperplanes of the form

-Roughly speaking, a gain graph is a graph with labeled edges $ (i,j,a) $, which corresponds to the hyperplanes above.
-However, since
+Gain graphs were introduced by Zaslavsky \cite{zaslavsky1989biased-joctsb} for abstraction of linear independence of hyperplanes of the form $ \{x_{i}-x_{j} = a\} $ with $ a \in \mathbb{Z} $.
+Roughly speaking, a gain graph is a graph with labeled edges $ (i,j,a) $, which corresponds to the $ \{x_{i}-x_{j} = a\} $.
+However, since $ \{x_{i}-x_{j} = a\} = \{x_{j}-x_{i} = -a\} $, we must identify $ (i,j,a) $ with $ (j,i,-a) $.
+Here we give a formal definition of gain graphs which are required in this article.
+See the paper by Zaslavsky \cite{zaslavsky1989biased-joctsb} for a general treatment.

-we must identify $ (i,j,a) $ with $ (j,i,-a) $ for the former case and $ (i,j,a) $ with $ (j,i,a^{-1}) $ for the latter case.
-Although these two cases can be treated uniformly to a certain extent, we are interested in the former case in this article since extended Catalan and Shi arrangements consists of these hyperplanes.
-For this reason, we use the additive notation for labels of gain graphs.
-Here we give a formal definition of gain graphs.